 More than ever, today’s youth are turning to video games as a primary entertainment outlet (let’s be real… some adults, too).
-According to the Entertainment Software Association (ESA), nearly 2/3 of all US households have at least one “frequent gamer.”
-And, why not accompany the mayhem created during three hours of mazing around in some paradoxical Skyrim world with a little Steve Vai thrashing his guitar in the background.
+According to the Entertainment Software Association (ESA), nearly 2/3 of all U.S. households have at least one “frequent gamer.”
+And, why not accompany the mayhem created during three hours of mazing around in a paradoxical Skyrim world with a little Steve Vai thrashing his guitar in the background.
 It could be assumed that the more a smart, youthful individual tends to incorporate WoW or Halo into his or her lifestyle habits, the more likely he or she is to educate the neighbors by blaring some John Petrucci through an open window, turned all the way up to 11.
 A clear correlation.

 Correlation: A representation of the mutual relationship that exists between two variables; as one changes, the other is affected.
 Examples:

 - A relationship exists between sedentary time and all cause mortality.
 Cigarette smoking is correlated with the development of emphysema.

 A relationship can be positive (also called direct, where both variables increase or decrease in the same direction), or it can be negative (also called indirect, where the variables have opposite effects on each other).
 However, correlation does not imply causation.

 Causation: One variable influences a change in a second, associated variable.
 They are correlated – a basic requirement.
 The measurement of an independent variable “A” may lead us to a predictable verdict with an associated dependent variable “B.” A few examples: Increases in sedentary time may cause an increase in blood pressure.
 A decrease in cigarette smoking also decreases the risk of developing atherosclerosis.